 When thinking about dying today, asking yourself these questions can help determine if you have a healthy balance implementing FIRE:

 - Will my spouse or kids be happy when the FIRE “nazi” is finally dead?

 - Does how I'm spending and saving money leave me with positive feelings?

-- Would I spend my time any differently?
+- Would I spend my time any different?

 - Will my family look back on my financial choices positively or negatively?

-- Is there an area of my life I wish I spent more time or money on?
+- Is there an area of my life?
+I wish I spent more time or money on it?

 - Are there any choices I would make differently, knowing my death is imminently near?

-Death is a sad time, but it also brings to light the things that are most important to us.
+Death is a sad time, but it also brings to light the most important things.

 For me, there are a few things that stand out that I'm not doing a great job on now, that I am going to start prioritizing:

 - I don't spend enough personal time with my kids.
 We do a lot together, like homework, reading, etc., but not much else.

 - Getting a better idea of how my spouse would like to pursue FIRE.
 We both love the FIRE concepts, but I think there are some differences in implementation that we need to hash out.
 We both have equal power in this conversation in figuring out how to pursue our goals.

 - My physical health has not been a priority, including what I eat and my physical activity level.